OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

 .. option:: --resolution <xres>,<yres>

     Set target resolution.
 The values must be expressed in georeferenced units.
 Both must be positive values.
-Note that `--target-resolution` cannot be used with `--target-size`.
+Note that `--resolution` cannot be used with `--size`.

 .. option:: --target-aligned-pixels